Julie-Fabre/bombcell/README.md

 In addition we would like to acknowledge:
 - to compute fast ACGs, we use a function (`CCGHeart.c`) part of the [FMAToolbox](https://fmatoolbox.sourceforge.net/), and it is already included in bombcell.
 - the functions to compute distance metrics and signal-to-noise ratio are based on functions in [sortingQuality](https://github.com/cortex-lab/sortingQuality)
+- [npy-matlab](https://github.com/kwikteam/npy-matlab) is packaged in bombcell as a subtree, to load .npy data in.
+- [prettify-matlab](https://github.com/Julie-Fabre/prettify_matlab) is packaged in bombcell as a subtree, to make plots pretty.

 ### 🤗 Support and citing

 Please note that Bombcell is currently unpublished (manuscript under preparation).
 If you find Bombcell useful in your work, we kindly request that you cite: